If you love to eat cheese you'll be glad to hear that it's a large part of a keto diet menu and is one of the best keto-friendly foods.

-One of the real perks of the Keto diet is that cheese is very much on the menu, whereas on most other diets, it’s mainly firmly off the menu!
-So if you love cheese, Keto could be the right diet for you.
+One of the real perks of the keto diet is that cheese is very much on the menu.
+On most other diets, it’s a food you most often avoid.
+So if you love to eat cheese, keto could be the right diet for you.

-Then there are so many varieties of cheese, strong cheese, soft cheese, creamy cheese, sweet cheese; there’s something for every palette.
+There are also so many varieties of cheese, strong cheese, soft cheese, creamy cheese, sweet cheese; there’s something for every palette.
 Additionally, cheese is sugar-free and generally low-carb.
+It also contains healthy fats crucial to keep you in ketosis.

-Of course, if you have a sensitivity to dairy, you won’t be able to eat cow’s cheese (unless you know you can have it in limited quantities), but if not and if you’re on Keto – read on to find out the types of cheeses you can enjoy.
+Of course, if you have a sensitivity to dairy, you won’t be able to eat cow’s cheese (unless you know you can have it in limited quantities).
+But if not, and if you’re on Keto – read on to find out more about the types of cheese you can enjoy.

 As a rule of thumb, try to opt for full-fat cheese where you can.